Applying for a degree course

 - You can then submit your visa application to the consulate using the procedure indicated on Etudes En France.
 You must have obtained your visa to proceed with your administrative registration at Inalco.

-- Within a few days of obtaining your visa, we will send you a message via the Etudes En France platform containing the link to the site where you can complete your administrative registration, following the same procedures as national students, after paying the CVEC.
-Your administrative registration will be complete once you have paid your tuition fees; you will then be able to download your certificate of enrolment from your Espace Numérique de Travail (ENT).
+- Within a few days of obtaining your visa, we will send you a message via the Études en France platform with the link to the webpage where you will be able to complete your administrative registration, following the same procedures as national students, after paying the CVEC.

-- Once your administrative registration is complete, communication with Inalco will be by email only, via the address given in your administrative registration.
+Once your administrative registration is complete, communication with Inalco will be by email only, via the address given in your administrative registration.
 If you have any questions about your courses at Inalco, please contact your department's pedagogical secretariat.

 - If your application is successful, you must confirm that you accept the offer of admission you have received.
 You must confirm your acceptance before the deadline indicated in the e-mail.